ergonode/backend/UPGRADE-1.1.md

 * Class `TranslatableStringValueUpdateStrategy` has been removed, solution moved to `TranslatableStringValue::merge`

 Product:
-* Class `AddProductBindingCommand` has change constructor
+* Class `AddProductBindingCommand` constructor has changed
-* Class `RemoveProductBindingCommand` has change constructor
+* Class `RemoveProductBindingCommand` constructor has changed
-* Class `AddProductChildCommand` has change constructor
+* Class `AddProductChildCommand` constructor has changed
-* Class `AddProductChildrenBySegmentsCommand` has change constructor
+* Class `AddProductChildrenBySegmentsCommand` constructor has changed
-* Class `AddProductChildrenCommand` has change constructor
+* Class `AddProductChildrenCommand` constructor has changed
-* Class `RemoveProductChildCommand` has change constructor
+* Class `RemoveProductChildCommand` constructor has changed